ribtoks/tdg-github-action/README.md

     // category=SomeCategory issue=123 estimate=30m author=alias
     // This is a multiline description of the issue
     // that will be in the "Body" property of the comment

+Note that second line has some optional "extensions" added as metadata to the issue by [tdg](https://github.com/ribtoks/tdg).
+Some are turned into labels and also used by [parent issue updater](https://github.com/ribtoks/parent-issue-update).